AKloc/BookNotes/Technical/Hands-On Machine Learning/1 - The ML Landscape.md

 	- Distinction is about how ML systems "generalize" / make predictions.
 	- Instance-based learning:
 		- System learns examples and memorizes them, then compares new instances to the one it's memorized and applies a "measure of similarity" between known and new instances.
 		- e.g.: An email spam filter that might do something like count the number of words in "good" emails and compare them against new emails to try to determine if they're spam.
+	- Model-based learning:

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTAxODAzOTEzMCwtNDQ1MDEzMjA1LC0xMj
-cxNzE5NjkyLC0xMzY2NzY2MDk0LC04OTgwOTI0NDYsLTE5MzQ5
-NTIxMjksLTU3NDk5NDg1NiwxOTc4NzU1NjExLDIxMDI4NjY3Nz
-csMzA4NjQyODMzXX0=
+eyJoaXN0b3J5IjpbLTIxMzAyMTA5ODQsLTQ0NTAxMzIwNSwtMT
+I3MTcxOTY5MiwtMTM2Njc2NjA5NCwtODk4MDkyNDQ2LC0xOTM0
+OTUyMTI5LC01NzQ5OTQ4NTYsMTk3ODc1NTYxMSwyMTAyODY2Nz
+c3LDMwODY0MjgzM119
 -->